bacelar/jasmin/DesignDoc.md

 ## Context of inner-modules

-Each module (parametric or not) is assumed to be interpreted in a empty context.
-This is a departure from "plain" Jasmin programs, where `require` clauses could be used to import modules depending on some previous declarations [in fact, a typical design-pattern used to emulate parametric modules in plain Jasmin...].
+Each module (parametric or not) **is assumed to be interpreted in an empty context**.
+This is a departure from "plain" Jasmin programs, where `require` clauses can be used to import modules depending on some previous declarations [in fact, a typical design-pattern used to emulate parametric modules in plain Jasmin...].

 Of course, this means that `jasminc -mjazz` **is not** backwards compatible with plain `jasminc`.
-On the other hand, the whole point of designing modules is to take a more structured approach for those awkward code patterns that are often difficult to reason about.
+On the other hand, the whole point of designing modules is to take a more structured approach for those awkward code-patterns that are often difficult to reason about.

-# Fully-qualified identifiers
+# Full-identifiers

+The idea behind the handling of the proposed modular features is to inline and expand all definitions of (possibly parametric) modules, resolving all uses of *identifiers* in what we call **full-identifiers**.

 ## Diamond imports and name-clashes